 Gamete Donation

 A Note: There are so many books out there about donor conception.
-Most of them were lovingly written by a parent trying to explain donor conception to their own child, making them hyper specific to their family.
+Most of them were lovingly written by a parent trying to explain donor conception to their own child (while processing their own grief), making them hyper-specific to their family.
 Most of the books have red flags for me.
 When I feel like I can recommend a book to any family built through donor conception, then the book goes on my list.

-A Kids Book About Donor Conception (Hovish) This is a book about donor-conceived people, written by a donor-conceived person!
+A Kids Book About Donor Conception (Hovish) This book is about donor-conceived people, written by a donor-conceived person!
 (The DCP who wrote it hasn’t been interested in contacting the donor their family used.
 I wish we had a similar book from someone who was more curious about their genetic roots.)
+There are no pictures, so this book is not particularly suited for younger children, but parents can read it to gain language and perspective.

-Zak’s Safari (Tyner) - A two-mom + one kid donor conception story that is fun for all families!
+Zak’s Safari (Tyner) - A two-mom + one kid donor conception story that is fun for all families and all ages!

-My Donor Story (Leya) - A series of children's books that explains donor conception.
+My Donor Story (Leya) - A collection of children's books that explains donor conception.
 There are 25 variations broken down by family type, then boy or girl character, followed by type of conception.
+Good for all ages.

 Daddy, What is an Embryo (Quarles) - I really appreciate how this book describes embryos and weaves in egg donation.
 However, at the end, the book uses gift language, doesn’t validate curiosity about the donor, and emphasizes the parents’ desires.
-I’ll keep it on the shelf with my edits.
+I keep it on the shelf with my hand-written edits.
+Good for all ages.

 Family